The way ADHC calculates providers’ monthly payments for year 1 NDIS services is changing from April 2017.

 Example: A provider has $2.4 million in annual block funding which means ADHC pays $200,000 per month to the provider.
 As of March 2017, half of all people identified for year 1 transition have entered the scheme.
 As a result ADHC varied half of the provider’s funding, monthly payments are now $100,000.

-The table below shows how the monthly payments will then be varied for the remainder of the financial year.
+The information below shows how the monthly payments will then be varied for the remainder of the financial year:

 If people are transitioning significantly faster than expected ADHC may then vary additional payments.
 For example, if all remaining people complete the transition by May then no funding will be paid in June.

 Payments for individually funded clients will continue to be varied as they transition individually.
 The NDIS support plan date will be used as the person’s exit date to vary ADHC funding.

 De-identified client data

 ADHC will now send providers the Statistical Linkage Keys (SLKs) of people who have transitioned on a fortnightly, rather than monthly, basis.
 The SLK data will continue to show both block and individually funded clients and the date of transition.

 This more frequent and up to date information will help providers plan ahead of time the discussion with NDIS participants about the services they need and the activation of the NDIS support plan.

 Where client transition rates don’t reflect planned variations